Desi Porn— the where and how of viewing mature content in India

 The ethics of jumping through legal loopholes

-Across the globe, the discourse around pornography presents multiple perspectives.
+Across the globe, the discourse around pornographic presents multiple perspectives.
 There’s the “porn hurts my sentiments and lowers our values as a society” stance, the “porn is liberating and a product of sexual autonomy” stance and a whole variety of opinions that fall between those two extremes.

 Reading next